 Note: We will continue to update this section with new information as we have it.

 The wellbeing of our travelers, staff, and the communities we visit is our top priority.
-To keep travelers safe and avoid contributing to the spread of the coronavirus, and due to travel restrictions in place around the world, we’ve suspended all our trips through the end of May.
-A small number of trips in June and beyond have also been postponed.
-Trips taking place later in the year are set to proceed as planned, and we’re continuing to monitor the situation closely.
+To help travelers stay safe and avoid contributing to the spread of the coronavirus, and due to travel restrictions in place around the world, we’ve suspended most of our trips through the end of 2020—though a small number of specially adapted trips remain on offer, mainly for people traveling locally and regionally in areas where it's possible to do so responsibly.
+Trips taking place in 2021 are set to proceed as planned, and we’re continuing to monitor the situation closely.

 We know that many of our travelers have been looking forward to their trips for months and even years.
 Further, our trips are designed to have a positive impact on the individuals, communities, and places they visit.
 As long as travel can happen safely and responsibly, we’re committed to helping make these special experiences and positive impacts possible for our travelers and collaborators around the world.

-To determine whether we can safely and responsibly run a trip, we receive regular updates from our trip leaders on the ground and defer to trusted third-party advisors, such as Global Rescue, the U.S. State Department, and the Centers for Disease Control and Prevention.
-Based on the information we have, we will proceed with scheduled departures to destinations where we’re confident we can operate safe, successful trips.
+To determine whether we can safely and responsibly run a trip, we’re continuing to work closely with the security and medical experts at Global Rescue, as well as contacts on the ground.
+We’re also following advisories from the Centers for Disease Control and the U.S. State Department as they continue to be updated, working to ensure we follow evolving travel guidelines Based on the information we have, we will proceed with scheduled departures to destinations where we’re confident we can operate safe, successful trips.
 You can find more information on our approach and decision-making process here.

 If we cancel your trip due to COVID-19, or for any other reason, you’ll receive a full refund of all payments made to Atlas Obscura.
 You’ll also have the option of applying your payment as a credit towards a future trip with us.